Granger Causality in Extremes: Introduction

 \section{Introduction}

-Granger causality \citep{GrangerOriginal, GRANGER1980329} is a widely employed statistical framework for formalizing causal relationships among two or more time series variables.
-Following its recognition with the Nobel Prize, Granger causality has been utilized in more than 45,000 studies and has demonstrated utility across a wide array of fields, including finance, economics \citep{gujarati2009causality}, neuroscience \citep{Rubin}, or climate science \citep{attanasio2013granger}, where it aids in investigating temporal precedence and predictive power among important variables.
-Granger causality does not necessitate specifying a scientific model, rendering it well-suited for empirical examinations of cause-and-effect associations.
-Nonetheless, Granger causality primarily measures the association between variables.
-Therefore, omitting relevant variables from the analysis can potentially lead to spurious causal inferences, which caused some criticism \citep{Granger_criticism}.
+Granger causality \citep{GRANGER1980329} is a widely employed statistical framework for formalizing causal relationships among two or more time series variables, used across a wide array of fields, including finance, economics, neuroscience, and climate science \citep{gujarati2009causality,Rubin,attanasio2013granger}.
+It is well suited for empirical examinations of cause-and-effect associations, as it does not require the specification of a scientific model.
+However, Granger causality primarily measures the association between variables, and omitting relevant variables from the analysis can potentially lead to spurious causal inferences, which drew some criticism \citep{Granger_criticism}.

-Structural causal models \citep[SCMs,][]{Pearl_book, Elements_of_Causal_Inference} or Bayesian networks \citep{PCalgorithm}, are a prevalent approach for modeling causal relationships in non-temporal contexts, allowing for the explicit representation of causal mechanisms and counterfactual reasoning.
-Several methods have been devised to adapt SCMs for accurately capturing temporal and dynamic causal relationships \citep{white2010granger, Eicher}.
-While these developments offer deeper insights into causality in time-dependent systems, the integration of SCMs with time series data remains an ongoing area of research \citep{TIMINOPeters, Runge2019PCMCI, Pamfil2020DYNOTEARSSL, assaad2022survey}.

-A typical focus of causal methods is on the body of the distribution \citep[causality in the mean,][]{GRANGER1980329, PCalgorithm, RungeReview}.
-However, many important causal questions lie beyond the range of observed values, where classical mean models are not well suited.
+A typical focus of causal methods is on the body of the distribution \citep[causality in the mean,][]{GRANGER1980329, PCalgorithm, Runge2019PCMCI}.
+However, many important causal questions lie beyond the range of observed values, where classical methods are not well suited.
 For example, what are the effects of extreme stock return \citep{Candelon2013} on other stocks, or of extreme precipitation \citep{barbero2018temperature} on river floods?
-Due to climate change, extreme weather events are becoming increasingly common, thus, understanding which impacts such an event can cause or which other extremes it can trigger becomes increasingly essential.
-Moreover, large interventions can have different effects on the system than minor interventions, and many causal mechanisms are present only during extreme events.
-Such effects cannot be captured through causality in the mean.
-Furthermore, complex causal relationships sometimes behave more simply in the extremes, which makes them easier to understand from the tails.
+With climate change driving more frequent extreme weather, understanding the impacts of extremes becomes more crucial.
+More generally, large interventions often differ from minor ones, and many causal mechanisms emerge only during extreme periods, beyond what causality in the mean can capture.
+Moreover, complex causal relationships often simplify in the extremes \citep{engelke2025extremesstructuralcausalmodels}, making them easier to study from that perspective.